enkryptai/helm-charts/README.md

 | [`enkryptai-lite`](./charts/enkryptai-lite/README.md)   | Lightweight deployment — includes Red Teaming and Guardrails components only |

----

 ## Support

-If you face any issues during deployment, reach out to the **EnkryptAI DevOps Team** or raise a GitHub issue in this repository.
+If you face any issues during deployment, reach out to the [EnkryptAI Support](mailto:hello@EnkryptAI.com) or raise a GitHub issue in this repository.

----